EugeneCore/litebase/readme.md

 });
 ```

 Gets method will find all document in a specific collection by a query.
-It will return an array of document objects.
+It will return an array of document objects:

 ```js
 db.gets('users', {banned: true}, function(documents)